Soichit/info495/README.md

 ### Step 2:  Request client token from server side (XML format)
-We will use jQuery to do an AJAX request to your server-side code (which will be created next)
+We will use jQuery to do an AJAX request to your server-side code (which will be created next).
 <br />
 For now, we will do a request to our localhost:3001 port to test it.
-When we create our back-end code, we need to make sure we host on the same port, localhost:3001
+When we create our back-end code, we need to make sure we host on the same port, localhost:3001.
 ```
 var clientToken;
 $.ajax({url: "http://localhost:3001/client_token",